mattermost/mattermost-developer-documentation/site/content/blog/2020-03-16-advanced-git-tbilisi-free-university.md

 # Conclusion

-There's a ton more one could say about these commands, and even other advanced git commands.
-My hope is that you won't give up if you find git intimidating, especially when you know you can rely on the reflog to experiment without fear.
+There's a ton more one could say about these commands, and even other advanced Git commands.
+My hope is that you won't give up if you find Git intimidating, especially when you know you can rely on the reflog to experiment without fear.